edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 from the Modbus device, and a `value type` to indicate what data type the user wants to receive.

-If the `rawType` attribute exists, the Device Service parses the binary data according to the defined `rawType`, then casts the value according to the `value type` defined in the `properties` of the Device Resources .
+If the `rawType` attribute exists, the device service parses the binary data according to the defined `rawType`, then casts the value according to the `value type` defined in the `properties` of the device resources.

 The following extract from a device profile defines the `rawType` as INT16 and the `value type` as FLOAT32:

 ``` yaml
 deviceResources:
   - name: "humidity"